 itsmarttricks@mangesh:~$ sudo dpkg -l hardinfo Desired=Unknown/Install/Remove/Purge/Hold | Status=Not/Inst/Conf-files/Unpacked/halF-conf/Half-inst/trig-aWait/Trig-pend |/ Err?=(none)/Reinst-required (Status,Err: uppercase=bad) ||/ Name Version Architecture Description +++-==============-============-============-================================= ii hardinfo 0.5.1+git201 amd64 Displays system information

-Now to open the Hardinfo System Information Tool just type the command hardinfo on shell prompt.
+Now to open the Hardinfo System Information Tool just type the command hardinfo on the shell prompt.
 Refer to the command below.

 You can also open the Hardinfo System Information Tool graphically using Search your Ubuntu Applications box.
 Refer to the snapshot below.

 Also Read – Top Basic Linux Commands for Beginners

 How To Uninstall Hardinfo System Information Tool in Ubuntu Linux?